CNA (TV network) explained

 Online Chan 1:Available on or mobile app (Singapore only)

-CNA (stylised as cna; an initialism derived from the previous name, Channel NewsAsia) is a Singaporean multinational news channel owned by Mediacorp, the country's state-owned media conglomerate.
-CNA broadcasts free-to-air domestically in Singapore, and internationally as a pay television channel to 29 territories across the Asia-Pacific.[1]
+CNA (stylised as cna; an initialism derived from the previous name, Channel NewsAsia) is a Singaporean national locally and international free-to-air terrestrial and satellite television news channel owned by Mediacorp, the country's state-owned media conglomerate.
+CNA broadcasts free-to-air freeview terrestrial television channel nationally in Singapore, and internationally to 29 territories across the Asia-Pacific, Southeast Asia, and ASEAN.[1]
 [2] It also streams on Mediacorp's domestic meWatch platform, and on free ad-supported streaming television (FAST) platforms and YouTube internationally.

 The network has been positioned as an alternative to Western-based international media in presenting news from "an Asian perspective".[3]
 [4] Alongside its main focus as an English-language news television channel, CNA also produces news and current affairs content in Singapore's other official languages of Chinese, Malay, and Tamil, which is distributed via digital outlets and Mediacorp's local channels in the languages.
 Mediacorp's Channel 5 previously aired a simulcast of CNA during the daytime hours until 1 May 2019, when it was replaced by an Okto block.[5]